Balancingrock/classic-jekyll-theme/_posts/2016-10-31-second-post.md

 The secondary and tertiary columns can be disabled.

 This theme was build starting from the default Jekyll theme "minima" and incorporates as much from that style as possible.
-Things like google analytics and discuss have been kept.
+Things like google analytics and disqus have been kept.
 For European sites, a cookies policy warning has been added.

 In addition there is a navigation menu bar available that shows a home item, a category item, a contact item and any pages that have the appropriate YAML front matter.
-In the narrow and medium layouts the menu is hidden until the user taps the menu icon.
+In the narrow layout the menu is hidden until the user taps the menu icon.

 The category menu allows a drop-down of category-pages for designer selected categories.
 The page menus contain a drop-down of sub-pages that relate to the menu item via their YAML front matter.